marcusoftnet/marcusoftnet.github.io/_posts/2007-05-08-european-in-retrospect.md

 you never do.

 I still think GBB made and excellent job and really went out with a bang.
-This is the last we will ever hear from <span id="SPELLING_ERROR_6" class="blsp-spelling-error">GBB.
+This is the last we will ever hear from GBB.
 What a way to end an era of high level brass band playing - a tour (playing with Black Dyke) a CD recording (I'm looking forward to it) and then the Europeans.